 - Pitcher of Ice Water

-Step 1 – Begin by filling your 8×11 pan with ice.
+Step 1 – Gather your materials together and begin by filling your 8×11 pan with ice.

-Step 2 – Next, pour 1/2 cup of Boiling Water into the 2-liter bottle.
+Step 2 – Carefully, pour 1/2 cup of the hot water into the 2-liter bottle.
 After the water is in the bottle, wait for 2 minutes.
+As you are waiting make some observations.
+What happened to the bottle when you poured in the hot water?
+What do you think is happening to the bottle during the 2 minutes you are waiting?

-Step 3 – After two minutes have passed, put the lid back on the bottle.
-Make sure that it is tight.
+Step 3 – After two minutes have passed, screw the lid back on the bottle.
+Make sure that it is on tight.

-Step 4 – Lay the bottle on its side in the pan full of ice.
+Step 4 – Next, lay the bottle on its side in the pan full of ice.
+You may need to hold it in place.